Print version - Download PDF [188 KB]

-Prohibition on the export and import of any other item that could contribute to DPRK’s nuclear or ballistic missile programmes, or to the evasion of prohibited activities, including a prohibition on the provision of related technical and financial assistance, or taking part in activities aimed at the circumvention of those prohibitions.
+Prohibition on the export and import of any other item that could contribute to the DPRK’s nuclear or ballistic missile programmes, or to the evasion of prohibited activities, including a prohibition on the provision of related technical and financial assistance, or taking part in activities aimed at the circumvention of those prohibitions.

 Gold, precious metals, diamonds

-Prohibition on trade in gold, precious metals and diamonds with the government of DPRK, its public bodies and the Central Bank of DPRK, or persons and entities acting on their behalf or at their direction, including a prohibition on the provision of related technical and financial assistance.
+Prohibition on trade in gold, precious metals and diamonds with the government of the DPRK, its public bodies and the Central Bank of the DPRK, or persons and entities acting on their behalf or at their direction, including a prohibition on the provision of related technical and financial assistance.

 Banknotes and coinage